 Homicide in Spain – Criminal Lawyers

 Spain has one of the lowest homicide rates in Europe.
-However sometimes homicides do occur.
+However, sometimes homicides do occur.
 The law in this area is complex and we advise you to contact one of our skilled lawyers if you require more information on this matter.
-Our lawyers have created this article to give you a basic idea of the requirements which must be met to commit homicide under the Penal Code and the consequences of committing such a crime.
+Our lawyers created this article to give you a basic idea of the requirements of homicide under the Penal Code and the consequences of committing such a crime.

-Article 138 of the Penal Code states a person who kills another shall be convicted of homicide, with a sentence of imprisonment from ten to fifteen years.
+Under this article, a person who is convicted of killing another shall be sentenced to imprisonment from ten to fifteen years.

 Homicide is a result crime.
-The accused´s conduct must be judged objectively, from an ex ante perspective.
-The difference between attempted homicide and malicious injury is the accused´s animus necandi (willingness to kill) versus the accused´s animus laedendi (willingness to injure).
+Therefore, the accused´s conduct must be judged objectively, from an ex-ante perspective.
+In addition, the difference between attempted homicide and malicious injury is the accused´s animus necandi (willingness to kill) versus the accused´s animus laedendi (willingness to injure).

-Article 139 of the Penal Code states the when a person kills another with any of the following circumstances that person shall be guilty of murder.
-The convicted shall be punished with a sentence of imprisonment for fifteen to twenty years.
+According to Article 139, when a person kills another with any of the following circumstances that person shall be guilty of murder.
+Consequently, the punishment is imprisonment for fifteen to twenty years.
 The circumstances are as follows: